Indonesia Sept crude palm oil export reference price, export tax set higher | Hellenic Shipping News Worldwide

 Indonesia Sept crude palm oil export reference price, export tax set higher

-Indonesia set its crude palm oil (CPO) export reference price 13% higher in September, Musdhalifah Machmud, the deputy minister for food and agriculture, told Reuters on Friday.
+Indonesia set its crude palm oil (CPO) export reference price 13% higher in September, Musdhalifah Machmud, the deputy minister for food and agriculture, told Reuters.

 September’s CPO is set at $1,185.26 per tonne, up from $1,048.62 a month earlier.